 In our case, the efficacy of affirming participants on the secularism value would depend on participants' representation of this ideology.
 The representation of "historical" secularism in terms of freedom of religious practice is more compatible with positive attitudes towards minority religious groups.
 On the other hand, the representation of "new" secularism is more restrictive regarding religious practices and may, on the contrary, increase participants' prejudice towards religious groups.
-Since new secularism places limits on religious practices and the display of religious affiliation, affirming this value could seem conflicting with expressing tolerant attitudes towards people that are concerned, religious groups.
-Being reminded with this value should lead to the perception of people that display their religious affiliation as incompatible with French values, thus perceiving these individuals as a threat to French society, and expressing prejudice against them, especially when they are members of a minority religious group.
+Since new secularism places limits on religious practices and the display of religious affiliation, affirming this value could seem to conflict with expressing tolerant attitudes towards people that are concerned, religious groups.
+Being reminded of this value should lead to the perception of minority groups that display their religious affiliation as incompatible with French values, thus perceiving these individuals as a threat to French society, and expressing prejudice against them.
 Muslims in particular can be targeted under this norm, as wearing visible religious symbols (e.g., headscarf) is common.